Chocolate Babka Loaves

 - Pour glaze evenly over the finished loaves and let sit for 10 minutes.
 If it feels like there’s too much glaze, then you’ve got the right amount.

-- Remove the loaves and continue to cool on a warming rack.
+- Remove the loaves and continue to cool on a cooling rack.

 - Melt butter in a small saucepan over medium-low heat.